mdb1/mdb1.github.io/_posts/2023-08-25-ui-vs-api-models-different-layers.markdown

 ---
 layout: post
-title: "UI vs API Models - A structured approach"
+title: "UI vs API Models"
+subtitle: "A structured approach"
 date: 2023-08-25 07:00:00 -0300
 tags: [iOS]
 thumbnail-img: "/resources/ui-api-models/thumbnail.jpg"
 readtime: true
 ---

-{% seo %}

 **UI and API models, where are they supposed to live in a codebase?**